Prosono/SMARTi_BaseComponent/README.md

   <img src="assets/smarti_logo.png" alt="SMARTi Logo" width="200">
 </div>

-- Do you find it challenging to create a comprehensive dashboard that meets the needs of everyone in your household?
+- Do you find it challenging to create a comprehensive dashboard that **meets the needs** of everyone in your household?
-- Are you frustrated with having to update your dashboard every time you add a new device to Home Assistant?
+- Are you **frustrated** with having to update your dashboard every time you add a new device to Home Assistant?
-- Do you wish your dashboard could feature a sleek, professional, and clean design?
+- Do you wish your dashboard could feature a **sleek, professional, and clean design**?
-- Are you looking for a single dashboard solution that works seamlessly across all your devices—phones, tablets, and desktops?
+- Are you looking for a **single dashboard solution** that works seamlessly across all your devices—phones, tablets, and desktops?
 - Are you tired of having to update all your custom cards from HACS manually?

 If the answer is yes to any one of the questions above, SMARTi is the integration for you!